lolooppo/leetcode_sql_solutions/README.md

 # DataBase-problems-solutions
-## ) All leetcode and hackerrank database problems - solved in MySql-
+## ) All leetcode and hackerrank database problems - solved in MySql -